“If it sounds too good to be true, it probably is.”

 What About Cyrex Labs?

 This is a very respected lab within the paleo community, and they now offer a new food intolerance test called Array 10 that is designed to be more accurate and is now recommended by many practitioners.
 Here’s the thing – it hasn’t been tested by an independent lab, so it’s an unproven technology and a very expensive test.
 Here’s a quote from Chris Kresser: “Despite the trust that I have in Cyrex and their methodology, I do still have some reservations about even this very high level IgG and IgA food intolerance testing.
 Number one is that I think we need more research linking IgG food reactions to specific clinical manifestations….the direct clinical evidence that links food IgG testing to signs and symptoms is still a little bit murky.”
 If you absolutely want to try a food intolerance test, this is your best choice, but don’t take the results as gospel.
 Use that to begin your elimination/provocation challenges.
+Also, keep in mind that if your Cyrex results show that you are intolerant to over half of the foods tested, that’s not about the foods.
+Instead, that indicates a loss of oral tolerance altogether.
+Listen to podcast episode 147 for more information on how to restore tolerance.

 Elimination-Provocation: The Gold Standard for Testing Food Intolerance